 The principles relating to the appointment of a Chief Executive Officer and Chief Financial Officer to the board to achieve a balance of power have not been applied.
-The Company has engaged service providers with the necessary skills and experience to provide all goods and services required by the Company, with the ultimate responsibility residing with the board of directors.
+The Company has engaged service providers with the necessary expertise and experience to provide all services required by the Company in this regard, with the ultimate responsibility residing with the board of directors.
 This has been the case for the full period under review.